haerimhwang/haerimhwang.github.io/_pythonposts/2021-03-15-create-GloVe-model-for-Korean.md

 ---

-* This script analyzes semantic similarities between Korean words by constructing a GloVe Model.
+* This script creates a GloVe model to analyze semantic similarities between English words.
 We use Google Colab for the script, which allows us to use GPU instead of CPU.
 <br>
 <br>
 <br>